-Places I Have Lived
+Places I Have Lived: 1st Edition

-Places We Have Loved
+Places You Have Lived/Places We Have Loved

 Once I began illustrating my own homes and posting them to social media, they attracted other people who had an interest in commissions.
 It turns out an illustration of a home is meaningful to a lot of people, and most of the commissions below were intended as gifts for others, rather than a memento for the person who placed the order themselves.
 Find out more here.
-After I ran out of my own homes to draw, I wanted to continue working in this style just for fun, so I began illustrating some of my favorite places in Grand Rapids.
+After I ran out of my own homes to draw, I wanted to continue working in this style just for fun, so I also began illustrating some of my favorite places in Grand Rapids.
 This idea, dubbed "Places We Have Loved," was borne from a typo, because often when I would post my homes to Instagram, my phone would autocorrect "places I have lived" to "places I have loved."
 As a concept, Places We Have Loved may be iconic public places, other people's homes where I've spent meaningful time, or commissions by businesses.
 Prints of select places are available at studiohromi.com/shop.